burcukolcak/burcukolcak.github.io/_pages/research.md

 Alexandra Filindra and Burcu Kolcak.
 "Spatial Determinants of Enactment of Second Amendment Sanctuary Ordinances".

 Burcu Kolcak and Maria Wilson.
-"A Study of Intersectional Discourse on Twitter: The Case of Turkey's Withdrawal from the Istanbul Convention".
+"A Study of Intersectional Discourse on Twitter: Evidence from Turkey's Withdrawal from the Istanbul Convention on Violence against Women".